-• The Authority aims to ensure compliance with established policies, procedures, laws and regulations through a variety of mechanisms, including:
+The Authority aims to ensure compliance with established policies, procedures, laws and regulations through a variety of mechanisms, including:

-Monitoring Officer;

-Section 151 Officer;

-Internal Audit;

-External Audit:

-Performance management framework.
+Monitoring Officer; Section 151 Officer: Internal Audit: External Audit: Performance Management Framework; Corporate Management Team.

-- The WAO Public Interest Reports issued in March and December 2013 identified serious failings in this area - In the light of these Public Interest Reports, the Interim Chief Executive has strengthened the roles of both the Monitoring Officer and Section 151 Officer.
+- The WAO Public Interest Reports issued in March and December 2013 identified serious failings in this area. - In the light of these Public Interest Reports, the Interim Chief Executive has strengthened the roles of both the Monitoring Officer and Section 151 Officer.
 Both officers attend the formal Corporate Management Team meetings.
 The S151 role has been incorporated into a new temporary post of Director of Corporate Services and S151, and is no longer at Head of Service level.
 The interim management arrangements currently in place across the Authority are reviewed and agreed by Council periodically. - The standard committee reporting procedure and template requires the Monitoring Officer to examine reports to the Executive for compliance with legal and procedural issues.
-Comments are referred to the Authority's Corporate Management Team for action.
+His/her comments are referred to the Authority's Corporate Management Team for action.
+In addition to the above, the Authority has a Deputy S151 and Monitoring Officer to ensure adequate cover for these roles is in place